 Santa Cruz Main Jail is located in Santa Cruz County and is the correctional facility for the region.
 Know someone locked up at Santa Cruz Main Jail?
 This page gives you information about everything you might want to know about Santa Cruz Main Jail,such as: Find an inmate at Santa Cruz Main Jail.
-Find inmate mughsots.
+Find inmate mugshots.
 The jail’s phone number and address.
 Posting bail.
 Santa Cruz Main Jail intake procedures.
 Santa Cruz County court information.
-And much much more…
+And much more…

-The prospect of getting arrested and going to jail is a scary and stressfull situation, not only for whoever goes to jail, but also their friends and family.
-The goal of this guide is to give you advice and information that you need to make the process less stressfull.
+The prospect of getting arrested and going to jail is a scary and stressful situation, not only for whoever goes to jail, but also their friends and family.
+The goal of this guide is to give you advice and information that you need to make the process less stressful.
 If you have a question, just ask it, and please leave any feedback or comments that could help others will be welcome.

 Santa Cruz Main Jail

 259 Water Street

 Inmate Search – Find Out Who’s In Jail

 Do you know someone that has gone to jail and don’t know how to contact them?